 No doubt the Sun on Sunday has sufficient material from its sources to respond itself.
 But just to add a dash of balance into the mix, I would respectfully submit the following anecdotes for consideration:

 It is indeed true that the CPS’ “record of delivering justice for the public speaks for itself”.
-It would just be edifying if there were a little more honesty about exactly what that record is.
+It would just be edifying if there were a little more frankness about exactly what that record is.